 How to get a Title Loan on an Older Car

-To get a title loan on an older car, first understand how a lender makes the decision on whether or not the loan makes sense.
-The driving factor to your ability to get a title loan on an older car is the value of the car.
+To get a title loan on an older car, it helps to first understand how a lender makes the decision on whether or not the loan can be made.
+The driving factor to your ability to get a title loan on an older car is the actual value of the car.

 Some cars hold their value better than others.
 In fact, many older (classic) cars actually appreciate in value over time.
 This makes them great title loan candidates.